- Joint Doctrine Indian Armed Forces

 Presuming that you are an Indian Company, entry into defence will depend on what you wish to do in the defence sector.
 If you simply want to sell the auto components and parts that you make, it will imply you wish to enter defence market through revenue route.
 You would, therefore, be advised to study DPM-2009, which can be downloaded from MoD website.
 You will have to register your firm with Central procurement agencies of Service HQ and HQ Commands.
 Unit level registration is not necessary.
 Please go through Chapter 3 of DPM 2009.
 Tenders for the products are published on Army, Navy, IAF and coast Guard websites.

-- Your company must conform to DIPP Guidelines for a defence company.
-These guidelines can be downloaded from DIPP website
+* Your company must confirm to DIPP Guidelines for a defence company.
+These guidelines can be downloaded from DIPP website.

-Provisions of DPP 2015 will be applicable for those procurement cases only for which RFP has been issued after the date of DPP 2015 coming into effect.
+Provisions of DPP 2016 will be applicable for those procurement cases only for which RFP has been issued after the date of DPP 2016 coming into effect.
 All ongoing procurement cases will be governed by the provisions of those DPPs whose provisions were applicable at the time of issue of that RFP.
-Para 77 of DPP 2013 refers.

 - 8. Which are the areas where a foreign partner is permitted 51% ownership or more?

 Government of India vide Press Note 7 of 2014 Series dated 26.08.2014 has notified revised FDI Policy in defence Sector, according to which FDI up to 49% is allowed in the sector through Government route and above 49% through approval of Cabinet Committee on Security (CCS) on case-to-case basis wherever it is likely to result in access to modern and state-of-the-art technology in the country.